manuelleungchen/Google-Books-Search/README.md

 ![License](https://img.shields.io/badge/License%3A-mit-darkgreen.svg)

 ## Description
 Full MERN stack application.
-Google Books Search Application that allows to search books uisng the [Google Books API](https://developers.google.com/books) and save books to review or purchase later with the implementation of [MongoDB](https://www.mongodb.com/) database.
+Web Application that allows to search books using the [Google Books API](https://developers.google.com/books) and saves books to review or purchase later with the implementation of [MongoDB](https://www.mongodb.com/) database.
 The site is hosted on [Heroku](https://www.heroku.com/).

 ![Screenshot](./client/src/images/google-books.png)